Itachidorri/responsive-webpage-flexbox/README.md

 ## My process

-1. Building the html structure for the project using references.
+1. Map out the html structure for the project.
-2. Adding CSS.
+2. Adding CSS & JS.
+3. Used utility classes in CSS.
+4. Used 'data-attributes' for responsive navigation.
+5. Used Media queries
+6. Fixed specificity issues.
-3. Finding solution to errors on google, documentations & developer communities.
+7. Finding solution to errors on google, documentations & developer communities.
-4. Implementing solutions.
+8. Implementing solutions.

 ### Built with